top of page

 As part of this project, Toby Rollo and Tanu Biswas are co-editing a special dossier of the journal childhood & philosophy titled: "confronting adultcentrism in educational philosophies and institutions."
 For further information visit the call for papers here.

-An initial meeting will take place on November 16, 2023 to start developing an international online colloquium on the subject in February 2024.
-See link for and information about this meeting here.
+An initial international online colloquium on the subject took place in January 2024.
+See details and a recording here.

 For more information, contact Tanu Biswas.